denog/routing-guide/docs/guides/control_plane_protection/protect_your_bgp_session.md

         remote-address=198.51.100.1 remote-as=64496 ttl=255
     ```
 === "Juniper"
-    On Junos you configure how many hops your neighbors in a group are away:
+    On JunOS you configure how many hops your neighbors in a group are away:
     ```
     set protocols bgp group <GROUPNAME> ttl 255
     ```
-    On Junos you configure how many hops a specific neighbor in a group is away:
+    On JunOS you configure how many hops a specific neighbor in a group is away:
     ```
     set protocols bgp group <GROUPNAME> neighbor 198.51.100.1 ttl 255
     ```